 Dress your bed in layers for luxury and comfort.

 - For a crisp, fresh look, switch to a white duvet cover and white sheets, blankets and pillow cases or pillow shams.
-Use satin or sateen sheets for elegant master bedroom decor.
+Use satin or sateen sheets for elegant primary bedroom decor.

 - Layer coordinated sheets and blankets to add color, patterns and visual interest.
 Use pillow shams instead of cases for a finished look.
 Avoid large fabric patterns that compete with each other.